dejanu/cheeatos/CONTRIBUTING.md

 # cheetcity
-Set of cheatsheets published at [cheetcity] (https://dejanu.github.io/cheetcity/) using Github pages
+Set of cheatsheets published at [cheetcity](https://dejanu.github.io/cheetcity/) using Github pages.